Wondering when to break up with your girlfriend?

 The truth is every relationship is different.
 Several factors go into deciding whether or not you should break up with your girlfriend.
 Below, I’ll break down the most common reasons for ending a relationship and how to proceed.

 Even six months can seem like a long time when you’re romantically involved with someone.
 But the truth is, relationships are still fairly new up until the two-year mark.
-Let’s take a look at some of the common reasons for breaking up with your girlfriend that typically occurs when you’ve been dating someone for less than two years.
+Let’s take a look at some of the common reasons for when to break up with your girlfriend that typically occur when you’ve been dating someone for less than two years.

 Reason #1: You Jumped Into the Relationship Too Quickly